-Another more exotic dive liveaboard option for families is the Pindito, which does a dedicated Family Cruise each July.
-This special “Family Dive Cruise” will begin and end in Bali, with routing into Komodo National Park, a World Heritage Site and location for incredible diving.
+In Indonesia, families have the option to explore the Coal Triangle, the world’s centre of biodiversity, by liveaboard, aboard the Pindito, which does a dedicated Family Cruise each July.
+This special “Family Dive Cruise” departs from Bali, taking passengers into Komodo National Park, a World Heritage Site and location for incredible diving.
 During the cruise, kids can participate in “Discover Scuba”, instructor-lead diving and snorkelling venues.
 Meanwhile, parents can explore Komodo’s coral reefs or they can join the kids and instructors during these fun and mellow intro-dives.

-B&J Diving on Tioman Island in Malaysia offers the full range of kids’ PADI diving options including the Bubble Maker program and Seal Team Course.
-They even have kid-size mouthpieces and kid-size tanks.
+B&J Diving on Tioman Island in Malaysia offer the full range of kids’ PADI diving options including the Bubble Maker program and Seal Team Courses for eight to 10-year old kids, where they can learn basic scuba skills and take part in specialty AquaMissions.
+They even have kid-size mouth pieces and kid-size tanks.

 The Philippines is another family-friendly destination, and Atmosphere Resort in Dauin one of the best for kids, with two separate pool areas, of which one comprises of three shallower pools, and a Kids’ Club.
 ‘Kids’ Cove’ on Atmosphere’s premises has a range of educational materials and toys, arts and crafts activities and movies.
 Older kids can snorkel, do a PADI Bubble Maker Dive Course, join the PADI Seal Team program.
 They also cater to families in the spa with Kid’s yoga and a Kid’s Spa Menu.